conan-io/docs/tutorial/conan_repositories/uploading_packages.rst

     $ conan remove hello -c
     $ conan list hello

-Now, to install the uploaded package from the Conan repository just do:
+Now, to install the uploaded package from the Conan repository just run:

 .. code-block:: bash

     $ conan install --requires=hello/1.0 -r=my_local_server

-You can check the package existence on your local computer again with:
+You can check whether the package exists on your local computer again with:

 .. code-block:: bash